Python Zipfile – Benefits, Modules, Objects in Zipfiles in Python

 We create a function with uses the method os.walk().
 In every iteration, it appends the files in that directory to the list paths.
 Then, we get a list of the file paths bypassing the Demo directory’s path to the function get_paths().
 Then, we create a ZipFile object in WRITE mode.
 Finally, we use the write() method to write all these files to the ZIP.

-8. Getting Information about ZIP Files
+8. Getting Information about ZIP Files in Python

 To find out more about a Python zipfile, we use the method infolist().
 Let’s see how: